 What are the Carry-On Baggage Limits on Southwest Airlines?

-What are the Carry-On Baggage Limits on Southwest Airlines?.
-Southwest Airlines allows one piece of carry-on baggage and two checked bags per...
+Southwest Airlines allows one piece of carry-on baggage and two checked bags per passenger at no extra cost.
+Extra charges apply for...